Idealstack/dynamodb-sessions-dependency-free/README.md

 but with no dependencies on the AWS SDK, Guzzle etc.

 The [Idealstack](https://idealstack.io) AWS hosting platform uses this to provide transparent support for DynamoDB sessions, so users don't need to change anything in their code.
+If you are trying to run PHP apps on AWS you should really check it out.

 # Features

 - Drop-in replacement for the session handler in the AWS SDK
 - Dependency-free - does not depend on any other composer packages.
-Requires the curl extension.
+Only requires the curl extension.
 - Does not require an autoloader (although will work fine with one, eg composer)
-- Supports most common AWS authentication methods
+- Supports most common AWS authentication methods (eg instance profiles, ECS task roles)
 - Compatible with all PHP versions (even php5.6)
-- *Does not support locking* (that's just because we don't need it, a PR is welcome)
+- *Does not support locking* (that's just because we don't need it, a PR is welcome or raise an issue if you need it)

-# Why do I want this?
+# Why do you want this?
 Possibly you don't.
 The [AWS SDK includes a session handler](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/service_dynamodb-session-handler.html) that is maintained by AWS and might be a better choice for most people.

+Why do you want to store session in dynamodb?
+If you are running PHP in a clustered environment the default file-based session handler won't work.

+You can store sessions in an SQL database, or redis but in many ways dynamodb is a better choice on AWS.
+It automatically scales to any number of reads/writes, can be distributed globally, has an elastic pricing model that is cheaper for small sites etc etc.

 Here's a couple of reasons why you might: